Lifeguard Training FAQs

 To become a Red Cross lifeguard, do I have to have a perfect freestyle?

-No. The (updated in 2017 and still in use until August 2024) instructor’s manual says that you must swim “demonstrating breath control and rhythmic breathing,” but it does not say you must breathe to the side perfectly on your freestyle.
+No. The instructor’s manual says that you must swim “demonstrating breath control and rhythmic breathing,” but it does not say you must breathe to the side perfectly on your freestyle.
 “Slight hesitation during breathing” is okay.

 It also says you need to demonstrate comfort in the water, and you need to maintain a body position that is nearly horizontal.
 Your arms should come up out of the water on freestyle recovery.
 Your leg action “should contribute to forward motion.”